ryanrosello-og/playwright-slack-report/README.md

 https://api.slack.com/messaging/webhooks

-Note I: You will most likely need to have Slack administrator rights to perform the steps above.
-Note II: Sending failure details in a thread is not supported when using webhooks.
-You will need to use Option B below.

 Once you have enabled incoming webhooks, you will need to copy the webhook URL and specify it in the config: